- Orion Sky View Pro 8″ Telescope with Dual Axis True Track Motor Drive

 Because we claimed our spot the night before, and not in the parks that had tens of thousands of people, we got to enjoy the eclipse in peace away from the overcrowded areas.

 While the weather couldn’t be any clearer, wind was proving to be a factor in how well my 8 inch telescope could perform, as it would keep moving my tube.
 That would make taking images nearly impossible with my telescope.

 Thankfully, I found a spot in an open alley between two buildings that was shielded from the wind, and assembled my telescope, complete with the filter that I attached to the front of the tube.

-Many strangers would of course see this giant 8 inch telescope, and there were quite a few who were almost too afraid to approach us and waited for me to wave them in.
+Many tourists would of course see this giant 8 inch telescope, and there were quite a few who were almost too afraid to approach us and waited for me to wave them in.
 Those who came over before I started taking pictures were treated to a crisp look at the sun’s surface without going blind, and the sunspots clearly showed structure and shape.

 While I had planned on live streaming the eclipse through Facebook Live, and had gotten many eager viewers who were going to use if for class presentations and eclipse parties, the network had gotten too clogged and the service was just too little for something like that.

 Just when the moon starrted “taking a bite” off the sun, I tried everything I could to get my iPhone to live stream, but it just wasn’t gonna happen.
 Not in a small town like this, not when there’s perhaps millions like me around the U.S. trying the same thing.
 I then did the next best thing and tried updating people on Facebook and posted a few images, but every time I posted something, Facebook was so frozen that it never showed me if my images got uploaded, and anytime I got a notification of a comment or such, Facebook wouldn’t show the post that the comment was made on.